Vision, History & Values

 Innovation is required.
-Our work should push boundaries and encourage new thinking and practice.
-Innovation and using Washington State data to promote better outcomes for girls should lead to continuity of care for girls across systems and greater economic opportunities;
+Using Washington State data to promote better outcomes for girls should lead to continuity of care for girls across systems and greater economic opportunities;

 Collaboration creates synergy.
-We can get further by partnering and learning from others than we can on our own.
+We get farther by partnering and learning from others than on our own.

 Contract award in 2016 from the National Girl's Innovation Award from The Office ofJuvenile Justice & Delinquency Prevention and The National Crittenton Foundation